TACC/Core-CMS/taccsite_cms/static/site_cms/css/README.md

-# TACC CMS - Static CSS
+# Intentionally Empty Directory

+No files should be in this directory.

-Files in this directory **must only** be compiled from source code in `/src/styles/exports`.
+Files are built from source code at `/src`.

-To compile the CSS, run `npm run build:css`.
+_To support loading files from here, also, see https://stackoverflow.com/a/45941813._